• Skip to primary navigation

 So yes, depending on your situation, you might need to help someone with spelling!

-• We have used an old Canadian school speller from the 1980s, published by Nelson – I think it’s called “Spelling in Language Arts” – it’s the same title I used in school and I liked it back then too.
-Sometimes though, we might try other spelling programs.
+• Our favourite for grade 3 spelling has been an old Canadian school speller from the 1980s, published by Nelson – I think it’s called “Spelling in Language Arts” – it’s the same title I used in school and I liked it back then too.

 • Test-taking Strategies (Remedia Publications) is a good “reading comprehension” resource for teaching students (grades 4-8) how to write tests.
 Our family uses this reproducible book at some point in junior or senior elementary grades.

-• Spelling curriculum is under current editing and plans are to include it within the Language Arts Sticks Grades 6-8 title, alongside grammar and penmanship.
-As of 2025, it is in draft version.
+• Spelling curriculum (for the remaining grades of 6, 7, and 8) is under current editing and plans are to include it within the Language Arts Sticks Grades 6-8 title, alongside grammar and penmanship.
+As of spring 2026, it is in draft version.

 • Working with Syllables is available separately now but would also be part of the newer title.

-• Our family likes to focus on either composition writing OR reading comprehension each year, rather than having too much of both.
-In other words, every other year, reading comprehension means learning skills.
-But even in the years when reading comprehension is emphasized, it is not a daily subject; instead it is more likely to be once or twice a week.
+From the junior/middle grades onwards, I prefer to focus on either composition writing OR reading comprehension each school year, rather than having too much of both.
+In other words, every other year, reading comprehension means learning those skills.

 Writing